gwygonik/acModules/README.md

 A collection of modules for VCV Rack, with both Dark and Light panels.

 > [!IMPORTANT]
-> 2.0.2 DOES fix crashes on Windows and Linux on all modules *except* Chord4Roy on Windows.
+> 2.0.2 DOES fix crashes on Windows and Linux on all modules *except* Chord4Roy.
 A solution has been found and a new release (2.0.3) will come later this week.
 Stay tuned!

 ![Screenshot of acModules in VCV Rack](/images/acModules.png)